winniendy/Turnip-16s/README.md

-16S rRNA Identification and BLAST Pipeline
+16S rRNA Identification and BLAST Pipeline:

 A Nextflow pipeline for identifying 16S rRNA sequences from genome assemblies using Barrnap, followed by BLAST+ analysis and summarization of results.

 Overview